tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Setup/1_quickstart.rst

 For more information about this process, and for more options visit the sections :ref:`bosbox` and :ref:`bosbox_install`.

+Braiins OS+ is also supported by BTC Tools - batch management tool for miners.
+BTC Tools for Windows/Linux can be downloaded here `here <https://btccom.zendesk.com/hc/en-us/articles/360020105012>`_.
+On the same page, documenation on how to use BTC Tools is available.

 ==================================================
 Running stock firmware released in 2019 or later
 ==================================================